mid2SUPAERO/SubmitAPaper/README.md

 https://orcid.org/0000-0002-1511-2086

-You can also put on ArXiv at this step.
  Then it will be automatically read by Institute Clement Ader Website. http://institut-clement-ader.org/author/jmorlier/